-Review the exam instructions, paying special attention to the prompts for the use of the equipment.
-Do not stop the master CDs at any time before the end of the recorded material.
 No breaks are allowed between the writing and the speaking/sight-singing parts of the exams, or while waiting to take the speaking/sight-singing part of the exam.
-Please make arrangements to practice with the equipment before exam day.

-For the language exams, you will receive a master listening CD and a master double CD set that includes a CD for the Persuasive Essay task and a CD for the speaking part.
+For the language exams, you will receive a master listening CD and a master double CD set that includes a CD for the Argumentative Essay task and a CD for the speaking part.
 Student responses will be recorded using digital recording equipment and saved as MP3 files.
-Consult pages 102-104 for options for administering the free-response section of the language exams.
-If you are moving to rooms using one of the free-response recording options, you must collect the orange booklets before moving and return them to students for recording in the new room.
+Consult pages 106-108 for options for administering the free-response section of the world language exams.
+If you are moving to rooms using one of the free-response recording options, you must collect the orange booklets before moving and return them to students for recording in the other room.

 For the AP Music Theory Exam, you will receive a master listening CD and a master sight-singing CD for each room.
 Student responses will be recorded using digital recording equipment and saved as MP3 files.
-Students must record sight-singing responses one at a time.
+Students must record sight-singing responses one student at a time, in isolation from other students.
 [Optional: Mention who is responsible for setting up the equipment for the exam day.]

 [Optional] We will be using [state the recording method your school will use] for these administrations.
 Special exam scripts are available to guide recording and saving student responses as MP3 files.
-[Optional: If your school is using the DAC app for recording, remind proctors to bring the DAC Activation Key to the exam; it's needed to unlock the app for recording.
+[Optional: If your school is using the DAC app for recording, remind proctors to take the DAC Activation Key to the exam; it's a code needed to unlock the app for recording.
 Coordinators need to provide the Activation Key to proctors.
-See page 109.]
-Remember that each student's responses must be recorded as a single MP3 file.
-[Optional: Mention who (instead of or in addition to the proctor) will be responsible for saving and uploading the student files into the DAS portal.
-That person will receive a key code to create an account on the DAS portal.
-See page 17 for security criteria on access to the DAS portal.]
+See page 114.]